Batmanian/KeithDunstan/src/posts/no-brains-at-all/7_byline_dreamer.md

 ---
 title: Byline Dreamer
 date: 1990-11-11
-summary: In this seventh chapter of the first book of memoirs, 'No Brains At All' Keith's recalls his early career as a junior writer for the Herald and Weekly Times newspapers.
+summary: In this seventh chapter of the first book of memoirs, 'No Brains At All', Keith's recalls his early career as a junior writer for the Herald and Weekly Times newspapers.
 tags:
   - Archer Thomas
   - Australian Railways Union
   - Bob Dalziel
   - Charles Hector McFadyen
   - Herald and Weekly Times
+  - Lyle Cousland
   - Melbourne City Council
   - Osmar White
   - RAAF